 Well I have to tell you that this time was different.
 I followed the recipe to a T and the Grilled London Broil was so amazing.
 It was a perfect shade of grilled on the outside with delicious caramelized grill marks on the outside.
 It was so lush and juicy.
 A bit more cooked than medium rare, but unbelievable!

-This dish is so versatile it can be served with a myriad of sides.
+This grilled London Broil recipe is so versatile, it can be served with a myriad of sides.
 I chose potatoes and a vegetable.
 Enjoy!

 Recipe by The Cafe Sucre Farine’